Eppo-exp/eppo-docs/docs/sdks/sdk-features/debugging-flag-assignment.md

 );
 // returns =>
 {
-  "variation": "test", // the assigned variation value "action": null, // the assigned bandit action only applies to `getBanditActionDetails()` "evaluationDetails": {
+  "variation": "control", // the assigned variation value "action": null, // the assigned bandit action only applies to `getBanditActionDetails()` "evaluationDetails": {
     "environmentName": "Production",